What is your Mission?

 What kinds of workshops do you have?

-We offer workshops lead by peers and experts.
+We offer workshops led by peers and experts.
 We also offer labs where no one is an expert and we hack an area of interest together as a group.
 Sometimes we invite speakers.
-We also have ongoing clubs, like Failure Club, a writers club and a critique group for the artists.
+We also have ongoing clubs, like Failure Club, Unfinished Objects (a craft club), a writers club and a critique group for the artists.
 We’ve created a business incubator that offers support for members starting new businesses and careers post-motherhood.

 You’re rad, can we just donate to your non-profit, volunteer-run hackerspace?